 Note: Part-time Studies was not designed for full-time delivery or for those on funding timelines.
 Students planning to work toward the CSC and CST/PTS Diploma must complete ACIS and not ACA.

 A minimum of 17.5 credits must be chosen from the ‘Required and Elective’ sections below.
 All courses must be completed successfully within a five-year period.
 We constantly update our curriculum to reflect market trends in the industry.

 Our MS Office “COMP” courses are delivered by certified by Microsoft subject matter experts who use real world examples with hands-on exercises and significant homework.

-WARNING: Compressed 6 week courses are twice as much work in half the time.
+NOTE: Compressed 6-week courses are twice as much work in half the time.
 Attendance in every lesson is mandatory, missing even one day places students at risk for failure.
-Miss 2 days and you will have missed over 33% of the 6 week compressed course material.
+Missing 2 weeks equates to over 33% of the 6-week compressed course material.
 Absences of 20% or more may result forced withdrawal from these compressed courses.